-SPENCER ISLAND BRIDGE PAINTING: Life-cycle maintenance of the Jack Knife Bridge, which serves as
+SPENCER ISLAND BRIDGE PAINTING: Life-cycle maintenance of the Jack Knife Bridge, which serves as the entrance to Spencer Island.
+Funding is proposed as follows:

 SR 530 MEMORIAL: Development of memorial for the 2014 SR 530 slide.
 Parks is working with stakeholder groups and is coordinating fundraising efforts with those entities.
 Application for two grants was completed in 2020 and \$500,000 was awarded.
 Additional funding from other sources will be required to finish the project.
 Funding is proposed as follows.